Artist

 After the LP release, bassist Tony Walmsley left the band to join the reformed Rovescio della Medaglia, and was soon followed by Mark Harris, they were

-A second album was released in 1976, with help from many well-known session musicians among which drummers Bruno Biriaco (Perigeo) and Agostino Marangolo (Flea and Goblin), and was in the same style as the first one.
+A second album was released in 1976, with help from many well-known session musicians among which drummers Bruno Biriaco (Perigeo), Agostino Marangolo (Flea and Goblin), and Marvin "Boogaloo" Smith, and was in the same style as the first LP.

-After the band split James Senese started a short solo career with two albums, while both him and Del Prete have had a good career as session musicians.
+After the band split James Senese started a solo career with the first two albums in 1983-84, while both him and Del Prete were very active as session musicians.

-A revamped line-up of Napoli Centrale was created by James Senese in the late 80's, with Savio Riccardi (keyboards), Gigi De Rienzo (bass) and Agostino Marangolo (drums).
-This line-up released two albums, Jesceallah in 1992, including reworkings of early tracks, and 'Ngazzate nire in 1994.
+A revamped line-up of Napoli Centrale was created by James Senese in the late 80's and released two albums, Jesceallàh in 1992, including reworkings of early tracks, and 'Ngazzate nire in 1994.
 Another album followed in 2001, entitled Zitte!
-Sta venenn' 'o mammone.
+Sta arrivanne 'o mammone, then the name was changed to JNC (James Napoli Centrale) on later CD's.

-In 2005 neapolitan rock writer Carmine Aymone has published Je stò ccà.....James Senese, a book with a bonus CD with 6 tracks, produced by the independent label Suonidelsud (see link at the bottom of the page and the Books section for more details).
+In 2005 Neapolitan rock writer Carmine Aymone published Je stò ccà.....James Senese, a book with a bonus CD with 6 tracks, produced by the independent label Suonidelsud (see link at the bottom of the page and the Books section for more details).

 LP